Effective Parenting Techniques for Children with ADHD

 - Use ADHD support resources for parents and prioritize self-care — effective parenting for ADHD is sustainable and collaborative.

-Call to action: If you suspect your child has ADHD, schedule a conversation with your pediatrician this week, gather school samples (work, teacher notes), and try one structured routine tonight — then join a parent support group to share experiences and learn proven strategies for parenting children with ADHD.
+Call to action: If you think your child may have ADHD, talk with your pediatrician this week.
+Gather school samples, like classwork and teacher notes.
+Try one simple routine tonight.
+Then join a parent support group.
+Share your experiences and learn proven ways to parent a child with ADHD.

 Sources and further reading: